Angela McLean (biologist): Career and research

-McLean’s research interests are in the use of mathematical models to aid our understanding of the evolution and spread of infectious agents.
+McLean's research interests are in the use of mathematical models to aid our understanding of the evolution and spread of infectious agents.
 Her research investigates how quickly infections grow inside individuals, and also how fast they spread amongst individuals.

 She has worked on infectious diseases of humans such as coronavirus, human immunodeficiency virus (HIV) and measles, and on animal diseases such as foot-and-mouth, and scrapie.

-In 1990, McLean won a Royal Society University Research Fellowship at the University of Oxford, and between 1994-1998 was seconded to the Pasteur Institute in Paris.
+In 1990, McLean won a Royal Society University Research Fellowship at the University of Oxford, and between 1994 and 1998 was seconded to the Pasteur Institute in Paris.

-Between 1998-2000 she became head of Mathematical Biology at the Biotechnology and Biological Sciences Research Council's Institute for Animal Health.
+Between 1998 and 2000 she became head of Mathematical Biology at the Biotechnology and Biological Sciences Research Council's Institute for Animal Health.

 In 2000 she was appointed as Professor of Mathematical Biology, University of Oxford and Fellow of St Catherine's College, Oxford.

 Following the outbreak in 2001 of foot-and-mouth disease she served as a committee member on the independent review carried out by the Royal Society.
 The review, chaired by Sir Brian Follett, made recommendations from a scientific standpoint about how to prevent and combat further invasions of highly infectious livestock diseases.

 She has continued to serve in an advisory capacity to the UK government, including chairing the lead expert group for a policy futures project on reducing the risk of future disasters, including disease pandemics.
-She was a member of the Department for Environment, Food and Rural Affairs (DEFRA) Science Advisory Council as well as the Department of Health’s National Expert Panel on New and Emerging Infections.
+She was a member of the Department for Environment, Food and Rural Affairs (DEFRA) Science Advisory Council as well as the Department of Health's National Expert Panel on New and Emerging Infections.